 Record Your Arrest

 You can record your arrest on your phone.
 No matter how often the police tell you to shut it off, keep it running.
+This can be vital evidence for your Sarasota criminal attorney.
 This way, you will have proof of what happened during your arrest, including if police try to search it illegally.

 Take a Plea Deal